receptron/graphai/README.md

         // This graph is nested only for the readability.
 ```

-Even though it is not required, we strongly recommand to use it with a nested graph for the readability.
+It is recommended to use the *if* property in conjunction with nested graphs for better code readability and organization.

+#### AnyInput Property

-The *anyInput* property (boolean) allows the developer to "merge" multiple data flow paths into one.
-When the value of this property is true, the agent function associated with this node will be executed when the data from one of data sources became available.
+The *anyInput* property (boolean) allows you to merge multiple data flow paths into a single node.
+When set to *true*, the agent function associated with the node will be executed as soon as data becomes available from any of the specified input data sources.

-The [weather chat](https://github.com/receptron/graphai/blob/main/samples/sample_weather.ts) sample application uses this property to continue the chat iteration either a tool was requested by LLM or not.
+This property is particularly useful when you want to continue the flow regardless of which path the data comes from.
+In the weather chat sample application, it is used to continue the chat iteration whether a tool was requested by the LLM or not:

 ```typescript
     reducer: {